[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 Please memorize the forty words from number 1121 to number 1160 on page 15 of the intermediate vocabulary list.

-There is a vocabulary quiz of forty words on my website, so feel free to try testing yourself.
+My website has a vocabulary quiz of forty words, so feel free to test yourself.

 The link is in the description box.

-The homework and the memorizing words may feel like an uphill task!
+The homework and memorizing words may feel like an uphill task!

 It requires steady efforts, but you will be surprised how much you have accomplished and how much you can catch on to the use of these words and sentences!